ISKCON Temple, Bengaluru: Social services

 Khichdi prasāda in ecofriendly Areca-leaf traditional Indian Droṇa at ISKCON Temple Bangalore.

 ISKCON Bangalore provides free food to those in need.
 The Akshaya Patra Foundation is one initiative started by members of the temple, which has received praise from United States' former President Barack Obama for feeding and educating children across India.

 Cultural and educational programs for children

 ISKCON Bangalore organized a children's competition during the Krishna Janmashtami festival.
 One of the highlights is a Krishna costume contest, where young participants dress as Lord Krishna and Radha.

+The temple also hosts other youth-focused events such as drawing, storytelling, and devotional music competitions as part of its festival outreach.